Anyon superconductivity and plateau transitions in doped fractional quantum anomalous Hall insulators

-A crucial distinction between the doped anyons of a FQAH realized in a lattice system compared to those of FQH in uniform field LLs is that the former can have a finite dispersion due to the absence of continuous magnetic translation symmetry (MTS).
-This symmetry implies a uniform quantum geometry (Berry curvature, metric, and form factors) in momentum space and ensures that the dispersion of any charged excitation is perfectly flat.
-Thus, even though the single particle dispersion in the Chern bands of a FQAH is relatively flat, e.g. in t-MoTe${}_2$ close to the magic angle, other charged quasiparticles, e.g. anyons, can acquire a dispersion due to non-uniform quantum geometry arising from the lack of continuous MTS.
-Importantly, while flat bands are needed for stabilizing FQAH phases, uniform quantum geometry is not required; recent work has identified a condition, called vortexability~\cite{roy2014band, jackson2015geometric, claassen2015positionmomentum, lee2017band, ledwith2020fractional, ozawa2021relations, mera2021kahler, mera2021engineering, wang2021exact, ledwith2023vortexabilitya}, that is sufficient to guarantee a Laughlin FQAH groundstate for short-range interactions, irrespective of the non-uniformity of quantum geometry.
+Recently, Ref.~\cite{ShiSenthil} has revived this idea in the context of a doped FQAH and presented a parton description, resulting in an effective Chern-Simons theory that clarified important subtleties and distinctions compared to earlier construction.
+A crucial distinction between the doped anyons of a FQAH realized in a lattice system compared to those of FQH in uniform field LLs is the absence of continuous magnetic translation symmetry (MTS).
+This allows for a finite dispersion for anyons even when the single-particle dispersion is flat (see recent works~\cite{pichler2025microscopic,schleith2025anyon,gonccalves2025spinless} for examples).
+Importantly, while flat bands are needed for stabilizing FQAH phases, uniform quantum geometry is not required; recent work has identified a condition, called vortexability~\cite{roy2014band, jackson2015geometric, claassen2015positionmomentum, lee2017band, ledwithFractionalChernInsulator2020a, ozawa2021relations, meraKahlerGeometryChern2021, meraEngineeringGeometricallyFlat2021, wang2021exact, ledwith2023vortexabilitya}, that is sufficient to guarantee a Laughlin FQAH groundstate for short-range interactions, irrespective of the non-uniformity of quantum geometry.
 In fact, recent calculations suggest sizeable Berry curvature fluctuations in t-MoTe${}_2$ flat bands~\cite{dong2023composite, TMDAharonocCasher}.

-The mean-field picture of anyon superconductivity in terms of LLs of CFs subject to CS gauge field suggests that the transition between the FQAH and the SC can be understood as an integer quantum Hall (IQH) plateau transition of CFs.
-The analysis of such transition requires accounting for disorder-induced localization.
-In this paper, we show that localization effects yield a unified explanation for the emergence of superconductivity and RIQAH states near the 2/3 FQAH and lead to quantitative predictions for conductance, superfluid stiffness, and response to out-of-plane magnetic field that are all in agreement with experiment~\cite{MoTe2SC}.